Strength training is essential for any runner looking to stay strong, healthy and less injury prone.

-Like any other exercise, squatting is only beneficial when performed safely, with proper technique.
+Like any other exercise, squatting is only beneficial when performed safely and with proper technique.

-If you have never squatted before, begin with the air squat (no added weight).
+If you have never squatted before, begin with an air squat.

 Jump squats are great to fit in your fitness routine if you’re looking for something a little more intense.